 How does it work?

 The AttributeValueMapper is driven by a user-defined lookup table - the Value Map.
-One source attribute is selected, which will have its values compared to the lookup table to map new values.
-The new values may be stored in a new attribute (default behavior), or can overwrite an existing attribute (including the Source Attribute).
+One Input Attribute is selected, which will have its values compared to the lookup table to map new values.
+The new values may be stored in a new attribute (default behavior), or can overwrite an existing attribute (including the Input Attribute).

 The Value Map can either be created manually or by importing any FME-supported dataset.
-Importing is particularly useful for using a predefined map that already contains the Source and Destination Values (such as a spreadsheet), and for scanning a dataset to find all existing values for a given attribute.
+Importing is particularly useful for using a predefined map that already contains the Input and Output Values (such as a spreadsheet), and for scanning a dataset to find all existing values for a given attribute.

 Additional Value Settings

-Default Value, Source Value, and Destination Value can be set to a fixed value, or can use an FME predefined value.
-In the case of Source and Destination values, these may be set per line in the Value Map table, and so different attribute values may prompt different actions.
+Default Output Value, Input Value, and Output Value can be set to a fixed value, or can use an FME predefined value.
+In the case of Input and Output values, these may be set per line in the Value Map table, and so different attribute values may prompt different actions.

 Values available are:

-Source Value: Source null values will be mapped to a destination value.
+Input Value: Input null values will be mapped to a output value.

-Destination Value: The source value will be mapped to a null destination value.
+Output Value: The source value will be mapped to a null output value.

-The reverse is true if Mapping Direction is set to Reverse (Destination to Source).
+The reverse is true if Mapping Direction is set to Reverse (Output to Input).

 No action will be taken.
-When mapping in-place (that is, if the new value is overwriting the source value), the source attribute value will be preserved.
+When mapping in-place (that is, if the new value is overwriting the input value), the input attribute value will be preserved.

-Otherwise, no destination attribute will be created for the source value specified.
+Otherwise, no output attribute will be created for the input value specified.

 Support for Null, Missing, and Empty String Values

-When mapping from source to destination, there are three attribute values that are not supported by the Default Value parameter or the Value Map table.
+When mapping from input to output, there are three attribute values that are not supported by the Default Output Value parameter or the Value Map table.
 They are: missing, null, and empty string values.
 The exceptions are noted below.